Life Care Planning For

 Sexual Abuse Claims

-Comprehensive life care plans that project the future costs of counselling, psychiatric care, trauma therapy, and rehabilitation services for survivors of sexual abuse.
+Life care plans that project the future costs of counselling, psychiatric care, therapy, and rehabilitation services that may be associated with sexual abuse.

 Support services assessed